How long does naloxone block opiates?

 - Narcan Nasal Spray is available from your pharmacist in every U.S. state.
 You do not need a prescription from your doctor.

-- Narcan Nasal Spray, from Adapt Pharma, is covered by most insurance plans with an insurance copay of $20 or less.
+- Narcan Nasal Spray is covered by most insurance plans with an insurance copay of $20 or less.
 Government insurance plans also cover Narcan Nasal Spray.

-- If you are paying cash, Narcan Nasal Spray 4 mg averages about $130 to $140 for a carton of 2 sprays using an online discount coupon.
+- If you are paying cash, Narcan Nasal Spray 4 mg averages about $130 to $140 for a carton of 2 sprays using the Drugs.com online discount coupon.

 This is not all the information you need to know about naloxone for safe and effective use in an emergency overdose.
-Review the full naloxone information here before an emergency situation, and discuss this information with your doctor or other health care provider.
+Review the full naloxone information here before an emergency overdose situation occurs, and discuss this information with your doctor or other health care provider.